Lake Travis High School: Volleyball

 Members of the Lake Travis HS Volleyball Team are known as the Lady Cavs.
 The team won the Texas 4A State Championship in 2010 and 2011.

 In 2010, the Lady Cav Volleyball Team became the first LTHS girls team to win a state championship.
 The following year, in 2011, the Lady Cavs were ranked as the number one high school volleyball team in the nation.
 They finished with a 50-0 record and a second straight state title.

 Fine Arts

 Band

 In 2012, the Lake Travis High School Drumline received first place and the title of state champion in the Percussion Scholastic A classification of the Texas Color Guard Circuit, in 2013, received first place and the title of state champion in the Percussion Scholastic Marching Open classification of the Texas Color Guard Circuit.
 In 2021, the band experienced their most successful season to date, qualifying for the UIL State Marching Championship and placing 19th at Bands Of America San Antonio Super Regional, the strongest showing in school history.

+Lake Travis' band program is the largest student organization in the district, rapidly expanding to over 200 members in the 2023-24 school year following a successful marching band and winter guard season.